You may want to read:

 The opportunities for impacting your culture for Christ are wonderfully staggering.

+If your behaviors capture the gazes of others rather than reflect the Christ you serve, you need to rethink why you dress the way you do.
 This perspective is what the Pharisees were doing.
-They were drawing attention to their religious garb, which was merely a desire for the approval of “men” rather than receiving God’s pleasure, which is what John called worldliness.
+They were drawing attention to their religious garb, which was merely a desire for the approval of “men” rather than receiving God’s pleasure.
+And that is what John called worldliness.
 (John placed worldliness in our hearts, not in our clothes.)

+Jesus chose a “blend with His culture approach” unless it came to serving His culture for the glory of His Father, which is how He set Himself apart.
+Jesus was culturally relevant, modest, courageous, and embedded.
 You can be relevant and reach your culture without caving to the immodesty of your community or the over-modesty of religious traditionalism.
 The key is to guard your heart against the temptation of thinking that the external is sinful.

 It is the heart that you must safeguard.
 It is sinful lust, desires, and pride that will make you worldly.
 As you examine your heart and engage your culture, you’re attacking any potential worldliness that seeks to lure you away from God.